chl014-chu/405-Final-Project/README.md

 ## Pipeline Execution

-Navigate to the repository root directory and execute
+Navigate to the repository root directory and execute:

 ```bash
 bash pipeline.sh